 We will be in the Big Apple this Saturday, March 1st for a Relativity Workshops open house.
 Students, parents and educators will have the opportunity to interface with our Admissions team, asking questions about our workshops and getting more information about the student experience.

-Celina Polanco will lead a Q&A about Relativity School as well as a fantastic workshops on Powerful Introductions & Branding, an informative overview for creating digital content!
+Celina Polanco will lead a Q&A about Relativity Workshops as well as a fantastic workshops on Powerful Introductions & Branding, an informative overview for creating digital content!

 We can’t wait to meet everyone in New York (and to maybe catch a slice while we’re at it!).
 For more information on the open house or if you would like to attend, please send an email to firstname.lastname@example.org